How to Sell Your RV: The Dos and Don’ts of Selling Your RV

 Do Sell at the Right Time of Year

 One common-sense thing to keep in mind when you’re preparing to sell your RV is the season.
 Trying to sell your RV between Thanksgiving and Christmas when the rig is covered in snow, is probably not going to be a successful venture.
-But if you and your RV are in Arizona, Florida, Southern California, or Texas, then selling it in the dead of winter might be the perfect time.
+That said, if you and your RV are in Arizona, Florida, Southern California, or Texas, then selling it in the dead of winter might be the perfect time.

 Do Prepare Your RV for Sale